davidgilbertson/react-recollect/README.md

 The store is where your data goes; you can treat it just like you'd treat any JavaScript object.
 You can import, read from, and write to the store in any file.

-Here's an abundance of examples to break you out of that immutability mindset.
-None of these mutate the store contents:
+Here's some code doing normal things with the normal-looking `store`:

 ```js
 import { store } from 'react-recollect';